Ski travel insurance

 Can I get cover for my skiing equipment?

-You should be able to get cover for your skiing equipment.
-A good ski travel insurance policy will cover loss, theft and damage to your own or hired skiing equipment.
 It may also cover alternative equipment hire if your luggage is lost or delayed on the outbound journey.
 You could also add a higher level of baggage cover if you’re travelling with particularly valuable pieces of kit.

 Is multi-trip insurance cheaper?

-It’s not always cheaper to get a multi-trip insurance policy if you’re going on more than one trip in a year.
-If you’re going on different holidays – for example, a beach break in Spain and a skiing holiday in the USA – you’ll need different levels of cover, so single trip insurance could be more appropriate.
+It’s also worth bearing in mind that if you’re going on different holidays – for example, a beach break in Spain and a skiing holiday in the USA – you’ll need different levels of cover.
+So, single trip insurance could be more appropriate.

 What do I need to get a ski trip insurance quote?